alexiscolin/seve-js/README.md

 ```

 ## App Methods
+Here are the list of methods made for App instance: those methods rules over all the components that are grouped in its inner map.
+They should be used for app lifecycle purpose in the routing controle system of the app (eg related to BarbaJS or other dispatcher).

 | Methods   | Description                                                                                | Arguments                                                                                                                                        |
 |-----------|--------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `init`    | Init app component system                                                                  | - `app` : *(string)* - the app instance itself (recursive).<br> - `scope` : *(HTMLElement - optional)* - scope that will be parsed for composent checking |